Calculatorbudy Official Logo

 • Calculation: (85 - 75) / 5 = 10 / 5 = 2.0

 Alex's Z-score is 2.0.
-This means his score is exactly two standard deviations above the class average.
+This means his score is exactly two standard deviations higher than the class average.

-When you convert every data point in a dataset into a Z-score, the new distribution is called the Standard Normal Distribution.
-This special distribution has two defining characteristics:
+When you convert every data point in a group into a Z-score, the resulting shape is called the Standard Normal Distribution.
+This distribution has two main rules:

 4. The Empirical Rule (68-95-99.7 Rule)

-What does this mean?
-If a dataset is normally distributed, it is extremely rare to find a Z-score less than -3 or greater than +3.
-Such data points are often considered outliers.
+If a dataset is normally distributed, finding a Z-score smaller than -3 or larger than +3 is very rare.
+These points are typically considered outliers.

 5. Z-Scores and P-Values